Use the Tab and Up, Down arrow keys to select menu items.

 This course provides a comprehensive introduction to the rich diversity of New Zealand's native plants and forest ecosystems.
 Students will develop skills in collecting, curating, and identifying key native plant species, gaining a solid foundation in plant diversity and evolutionary history.
 The course covers the biology of dominant New Zealand tree species, as well as invertebrate and fungal biology within native forests.
 Additionally, the course addresses wildfire behaviour and its role in forest ecosystems, equipping students with knowledge of fire management practices in New Zealand.
 The cultural significance of forest species to Maori will be emphasised throughout the course.

-1. Demonstrate an understanding of plant diversity and evolution through the collection, curation, and identification of key New Zealand native plants with an emphasis on dominant tree species (EEI3)2.
-Be able to describe invertebrate/fungal biology and ecology of New Zealand's native forests (EEI3)3.
-Be able to explain the cultural significance of native plants and animals to Māori (EEI4, BICC7)4.
-Explain wildfire behaviour, its role in forests, and describe how we manage fire in New Zealand (EEI3, EEI4)
+Students will have:1.
+An appreciation and understanding of plant diversity and evolution, including the collection, curation and identification of key New Zealand native plants with an emphasis on dominant tree species;2.
+An understanding of invertebrate/fungal biology and ecology of New Zealand's native forests;3.
+An understanding of the cultural significance of native plants and animals to Māori.

 This course will provide students with an opportunity to develop the Graduate Attributes specified below: